IndyBar Pro Bono Opportunities

 Making a Difference: IndyBar Pro Bono Programs

 Throughout its history, the IndyBar and its members have played a significant role in the provision of pro bono legal services in Indianapolis.
 Many provide pro bono legal services because they believe they have a personal and moral obligation to use their skills to benefit the less fortunate.
-Tthe IndyBar has worked to serve its members and the community by making becoming a volunteer easier and providing the support necessary to make volunteering an enjoyable experience.
+The IndyBar has worked to serve its members and the community by making becoming a volunteer easier and providing the support necessary to make volunteering an enjoyable experience.
 IndyBar pro bono activities are reportable to the Indiana Supreme Court for the mandatory reporting requirement.
+The Pro Bono Standing Committee believes knowledge should be used like a compass.
+Every day we guide low-income individuals through the difficult legal terrain because no one should make that journey alone.

 Hospice Program: Help put fears to rest by answering legal questions and providing limited representation to terminally ill patients in the last days of their lives.
 Limited time commitment.